cyberrangecz/docs/docs/report-bugs.md

 The environment for the KYPO platform instance can vary widely, but be as specific as you can.
 You should always follow the given bug report environment template and put in as much information as you can unless otherwise specified — it helps cut down on unnecessary information.

   * **Versions of Microservices**: Which versions of the microservices are you using?
 Provide a list of microservices with their version.
+  * **Web browser**: Which browser and its version did you use when you experienced the error?
   * **Technologies**:  What are your versions of used technologies (Docker, Docker Compose, etc.)?
-Which browser did you use when you experienced the error?
   * **Reproducibility Rate**: How many times have you been able to reproduce the error, using the exact steps you’ve taken to activate the bug?
 It’s also useful to report how many times the bug has been reproduced vs. the number of attempts it’s taken to reproduce the issue, in case it’s an intermittent occurrence.

 #### Steps to reproduce